 At the same time, financial inclusion is rather limited, with 8.4 commercial bank branches across the country per 100,000 adults.
 Yet despite this, its liberal market economy boasts a very competitive microfinance sector.
 With a thorough legal framework and strong economic incentives, major microfinance institutions – both local and international – have been increasingly active in the country.
 In 2011, the loan portfolio of microfinance sector exceeded 13.78 billion soms, portfolio growth for the year was 49.9 percent, the number of customers – 438.500 people (an increase of 26.3 percent).
 The main demand of the population was agricultural loans, trade and consumer loans.

 Denis Khomyakov joined the team of OXUS Kyrgyzstan in February 2015.
 Denis graduated from the American University in Central Asia and later from the University of Trier, Germany.
-He started his microfinance carreer with an international group of banks in 2005.
-Denis gained a large experience at ProCredit Holding Group in Eastern Europe, making his way from Loan Officer, Internal Controller to Regional Manager.
+He started his microfinance carreer with an international network of banks in 2005.
+Denis gained a large experience at ProCredit Holding Network in Eastern Europe, making his way from Loan Officer, Internal Controller to Regional Manager.
 Later working in consulting, Denis also carried out projects in Eastern Europe and China in the areas of micro, small and medium lending.

 Ravshan Dosonov graduated in Accounting and Auditing from the Jalalabat Commercial Institute, and later received an MBA from the Academy of Management under the President of the Kyrgyz Republic.
 He possesses certificates from the Frankfurt School of Finance & Management in Microfinance and Risk Management.
 He is also a Certified Accountant Practitioner (CAP) and a member of the Association of Accountants and Auditors in Kyrgyzstan.
 He started his accounting carrier in 1998 with different international development projects in Kyrgyzstan.
 In 2009 he started working in the First Microcredit Company (AKAM affiliate) as Financial Controller and Risk Manager, and then joined OXUS Kyrgyzstan as CFO in March 2014.